yohgaki/validate-php-scr/README.md

 ## Basic Design

-* **Framework** - "Validate" is framework, not an out of box library by itself.
+* **Framework** - "Validate" is a framework, not an out-of-the-box library by itself.
 Provides easy, yet flexible input data validations.
 * **Secure** - No insecure defaults.
 Everything has to be specified explicitly. i.e. White list.
 * **Fast & Simple** - Define data validation rules and use them.
 No code execution for building validation rules.
 * **Easy to use** - Simple PHP array rule specification.
 Plain PHP code for complex inputs.